Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         accents, capitalize the first letters of the last name, middle name (if any), and first name; appropriate font size, ensuring balance with the letters in the certificate template;
-    f)  Section "Date of birth:...At...": Record the date, month, year of birth and place of birth (provincial or centrally-run city administrative unit at the time of granting the certificate) of the certificate holder; for Vietnamese people born abroad,
+    e)  Section "Date of birth:...At...": Record the date, month, year of birth and place of birth (provincial or centrally-run city administrative unit at the time of granting the certificate) of the certificate holder; for Vietnamese people born abroad,